MrScX/rest_api_example/README.md

 Instruction:

 1. Run npm install
-2. Create a MySQL database names "rest_api_ex"
+2. Create a MySQL database named "rest_api_ex"
 3. Run the create-model.js which will create the users table inside the database.
 4. Run "npm start" to start the development server